PhaulosMS/Hangman/README.md

 ## Gameplay

-- Use the on-screen keyboard to guess letters.
+- Use the on-screen keyboard to guess letters or your keyboard.
 - The game ends when the word is guessed or all lives are lost.
 - Correct guesses turn **green**, incorrect guesses turn **red**.
 - Game is automatically restarted on win or loss.